 The Musée de l´Orangerie is a small museum that is known for its eight large water lily panels painted by Claude Monet.
 There are also other impressionist paintings.
 The museum is on the edge of the Tuileries Garden.
 The entrance is also included in the museum pass.
 The Monet panels are the highlight.
 They are floor to ceiling in a round room.
 There are benches in the middle of the room and the panels depict Monet’s garden in all four seasons.

 The Musée d’Orsay

-The Musée d’orsay is my favorite museum in all of Paris.
-It is in an old train station.
+The Musée d’Orsay is my favorite museum in all of Paris.
+The museum is located in an old train station.
 It holds mostly French art from the impressionist area.
 It has paintings, furniture, sculpture, and photography.
 The highlight of the building is the old clock.

 The building itself is as beautiful as the art that it holds.
 It is two stories and has grand staircases at each end of the building.
 There are many galleries filled with amazing art.